Cheukting/build-garkn-tutorial/README.md

 It has 2 main parts:

-1. Composing the query - incluing the data manipulation at the beginning, and
+1. Composing the query - including the data manipulation at the beginning, and
 2. passing the query using the client

 [*documentation for how to make an insert query using graql*](https://dev.grakn.ai/docs/query/insert-query)